aadityaa-dava/UMBC-DATA606-Capstone/docs/proposal.md

 - **Complaint root cause** will be the target variable for the modeling.

 **Which variables/columns may be selected as features/predictors for your ML models?**
+- The primary column used will be **Consumer complaint narrative**.
+- **Supporting features:** Product, Sun-Product, Issue, Company and Date received.